rusoto/rusoto/README.md

 ## Usage

 Rusoto includes a public module for each AWS service it is compiled for containing Rust types for that service's API.
-A full list of these services and their Cargo feature names are included at the end of this document.
+A full list of these services and their Cargo feature names can be found [here][supported-aws-services].
 All other public types are reexported to the crate root.
 Consult the rustdoc documentation for full details by running `cargo doc` or visiting the online [documentation](https://rusoto.github.io/rusoto/rusoto/index.html) for the latest crates.io release.